mrcz/re-direct/README.md

 <h4>Chrome plugin</h4>
 A chrome plugin is available for free in <a href="https://chrome.google.com/webstore/detail/re-direct/aeecoplkhlfpclbiabnfkjlfkbhpbcjd">the Chrome Webstore</a>

+<h4>Building the minimized version</h4>
+To build the minimized version that is distributed in the plugin, use
+<a href="https://developers.google.com/closure/compiler/">Google's closure compiler</a>

+    $ java -jar compiler.jar --compilation_level ADVANCED_OPTIMIZATIONS --js re-direct.js

 <h4>License</h4>

 Copyright (c) 2014 Marcus Svensson